Bedrock-Data-Project/asemic-shared/Documentation/asemic-docs/semantic-layer/semantic-layer-overview.md

 Key features:
 - Define properties computed for each user
-- Support for action-based, lifetime, and sliding window properties
 - Complex calculations like sliding windows and computed properties
+- Used for slicing data and for building metrics

 Example:
 ```yaml